pkarsy/AutomaticSchoolBellTimer/README.md

 Unplug the cable from the laptop and use the USB charger.

 ## STEP 11.
+DO NOT SKIP THIS !
 Document the previous to a paper and/or to an online note app(keep etc.) how to recover from a missing/changed Access Point.
 This way even someone else can do it instead of you.
 The same method can be used if the module is connected to the WIFI but you cant find the IP address and the "school.local" is not working.
 You will probably want to put this ins some accessible place, or to the back of the box.
-Connect the USB cable, open your (chrome based) browser type "tasmota installer" and click on the installer page.
-Click connect and then setup WIFI.

 Congratulations !